wiktordablju/wiktordablju/README.md

 - Interested in esports, analyzing data, learning stuff
-- Currently learning webdev, python
+- Currently learning basic of html css js and python
-- Reach me in dm's on twitter @dabljulol
+- Reach me in dms on twitter @dabljulol
 - Located in Silesia, Poland